Get Involved

 To empower students, Learning by Nature offers two curriculum-linked student workbooks, one designed for ages 6-12 and another for ages 13-18.
 The workbooks are designed to be flexible guides, whether you are installing a single birdhouse, planting a small pollinator garden, or transforming your entire school ground.

 Each workbook contains 10-15 activities that help students connect to nature, improve biodiversity on their school ground, and take real action on climate change as a youth leader.
-Along the way, they’ll learn about examples of Indigenous-led conservation in BC and see how caring for nature can support their health and the health of planet.
+Along the way, they’ll learn about examples of Indigenous-led conservation and see how caring for nature can support their health and the health of planet.

 Research Collective